isallam/isolation_tor/README.md

-# Game-playing Agent
+# Game-playing Agenta

-This project include the game_agent used for the tournament The code is modified to test the agent for consistency.
+This project include the game_agent used for the tournament.
+The code is modified to test the agent for consistency and general performance.

 Ideas and concepts are based on the code in AIND-Isolation project.